Dmgvol/GR_Guides/UAssetGUI.md

 ## Pack it!
-Since we didn't modified the structure of the file and only its values, you can remove `.uasset` files and leave just the `.uexp`.</br>
+Since we didn't modify the structure of the file and only its values, you can remove `.uasset` files and leave just the `.uexp`.</br>
 - UAssets contain all the references, structure and value declarations.
 - UExp contain the direct values.
 </br>